-The Real Estate Assessments Office plans to mail the 2017 notices beginning February 27, 2017.
+The Real Estate Assessments Office mailed the 2017 notices beginning February 27, 2017.
 After receiving this notice, if you are uncertain about the accuracy of your 2017 real estate assessment on the basis of value or equity with other properties, please follow these steps:

 If the appraiser is not able to satisfy your concerns, you may request an administrative appeal of your assessment.
 The County appraiser considers market information relative to the property and information provided by the taxpayer.
 If this information shows the assessed value should be changed, the appraiser will make the necessary adjustment.
 If the evidence does not support a change, the appraiser will explain the reasons for not changing the assessment.
 The deadline for filing a 2017 Administrative Appeal with the Real Estate Assessments Office is June 1, 2017.